 How to make a homeless application

-Once you have filled in the form, the council will arrange for you to have an interview with a homelessness officer.
+Once you have told the council you’re applying as homeless, you’ll be offered an interview with a homelessness officer.

 The council will need to check out the details of how you have become homeless and your personal circumstances.
 It helps if you take all relevant documents with you to the interview.
 This might include:

-identification such as birth certificate(s) or passport(s) for everyone in your household
+identification such as birth certificates and passports for everyone in your household

-proof of income (for example, a benefit book or wage slips)
+proof of income such as a benefit book and wage slips

 child benefit book